luisalvesmartins/bot2botnode/README.md

 *getChildBotList* returns an array to highlight there should be a list of child bots that are called from the master bot.

 Child bots can call other child bots assuming the same principle.
 This communication will be invisible to the master bot.

+## Going to Production

+- The child bot list should be stored in the .bot file or storage outside the main bot.
+- The conversationList should be stored outside the mainbot to ensure resiliency.
+- The child bots should send an event message to release the conversation to the master bot again.

 ## Testing the bot using Bot Framework Emulator **v4**
 [Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.